-Super Rhone Engine - France
+Super Rhone Engine Aviation Models

-Home Page Engine Index
+Home Page

 The Super Rhone Radial Air-Cooled Engine.

-Converting the engine to a fixed radial type has resulted in a marked decrease in fuel and oil consumption with a resulting increase in power output because the engine can be run faster with fixed cylinders and the horsepower formerly used in turning the cylinders through the air is now delivered to the crankshaft.
-Most of the American pursuit pilots who were instructed at. the Third Aviation Instruction Center of the A. E. F. at Issoudoun, Indre, France received their preliminary training on airplanes equipped with the Le Rhone engine.
+Converting the engine to a fixed radial type had resulted in a marked decrease in fuel and oil consumption, with a resulting increase in power output, because the engine would run faster with fixed cylinders, and the horsepower formerly used in turning the cylinders through the air was now delivered to the crankshaft.
+Most of the American pursuit pilots who were instructed at the Third Aviation Instruction Center of the A.E.F. at Issoudoun, Indre, France received their preliminary training on airplanes equipped with the Le Rhone engine.

-The engine mounting which forms the basis of the conversion also serves as an intake manifold, is a strong, clean aluminum casting of tested strength.
-It carries on its rear and lower side, a flanged face opening to which the carburetor is attached and from which opening the explosive gases are carried to a central chamber from which they are conducted by individual ducts to apertures in the periphery of the casting where the intake pipes that lead to each cylinder are restened.
-Thus each cylinder draws its gases as needed from this central chamber, eliminating thereby the excessive amount of gas in anyone cylinder which is the most frequent cause of fouling in air-cooled engines and often attributed to lubrication faults.
-This engine mounting has two properly surfaced flanged extensions toward the rear, two inches wide and thirteen inches long, which form the means of fastening the engine to two engine beds as is the practice in water-cooled types.
-This cheapens installation costs by the elimination of expensive circular mounting brackets, and readily adapts the engine to installation in the usual manner.
-The engine mounting, also, carries the magneto and oil pump, and the scavenger pump, and it is to be noted that the engine proper may be withdrawn from this mounting without disturbing fuel, oil or electrical connections and controls.
+The engine mounting, which formed the basis of the conversion, also served as an intake manifold, which was a strong, clean aluminum casting of tested strength.
+It carried on its rear and lower side, a flanged face opening, to which the carburetor was attached, and from which opening, the fuel-air mixture was carried to a central manifold, which was directed to individual ducts, then to apertures in the periphery of the casting, to the intake pipes, that lead to each cylinder.
+Thus, each cylinder draws its gases as needed from this intake manifold system, which eliminated any excessive amount of gas in anyone cylinder, which was the most frequent cause of fouling in air-cooled engines and often attributed to lubrication faults.

 Specifications: